 Using "live folders" (OneDrive/Dropbox/Google Drive/iCloud, et al.)

-If you do not wish to use a full online source control service (like Github/Gitlab/etc.), then we would always suggest team members instead work on copies of the project locally, then Export and share only the .yyz archive via these "live folders" - this would give you a better backups solution anyway, as you could revert unwanted changes much more safely and easily.
+If you do not wish to use a full online source control service (like Github/Gitlab/etc.), then we would always suggest team members instead work on copies of the project locally in some other location on their disk, then Export and share only the .yyz archive via these "live folders" - this would give you a better backups solution anyway, as you could revert unwanted changes much more safely and easily.

 The File Watcher